Published on July 22nd, 2014 | by Peter Young4

 1. Unplug your fridge or turn the power off at the breaker.
 If you’re going to be working near any sort of an electric motor, it’s best to make sure that there is no power running to it while your working in or around it.
 After all, safety first!
 To get to the power cord you might have to pull the fridge away from the wall.
 Once you’ve found the plug, simply unplug it.
 If you elect to turn the power off at the breaker, simply open up the home’s breaker panel and find the switch that controls the power to fridge and flip it to the off position (it should be labeled).

 2. Locate the fridges condenser coils or fan.
 Depending on the design of your fridge, its condenser coils or fan could be in one of two places.
 They will either be in the front or back of the fridge and will likely have some sort of grate or covering to help protect them from collecting dust and lint.
+Newfangled fridges may have internal coils.
+If you don’t find the coils in the rear or the bottom of your fridge, this may be the case for your fridge.

 3. Remove the grate in front of the coils or fan.
 In some cases the protective grate simply snaps in and out of place.
 If this is true of your fridge, gently pull on the grate until it pops free.
 However, if your fridge’s protective grate is held in place by screws you’ll need to remove those first.
 After you’ve removed the screws with your screwdriver the grate should lift free.
+Time to strap on the dust mask, if you haven’t already.

 5. Clean up.
 Now that you’ve likely created a giant dust bunny on your floor, take your vacuum and run it both on and around the condenser coils or fan.
 Be sure to suck up any debris that has fallen down onto the floor during the cleaning process.
 Remember, the idea is to remove as much of the debris as possible.
 After you’ve gone over the area once, take your flashlight and give your coils or fan a thorough visual inspection.
 You may have to go back and re-scrub any areas that were particularly dirty.